andycroll/andycroll.com/_posts/2021/2021-02-01-convert-iso-country-code-to-emoji-flag.md

 => ["🇪", "🇺"]
 ```

-The Unicode table of characters has these regional indicators 127,397 characters ahead of the standard `A` to `Z` characters (codepoints 65-90).
-We use this magic number in our translation method.
+The Unicode table of characters contains both these regional indicators and the standard capital letter characters.

+The character `A` is at codepoint 65, its corresponding `🇦` is at codepoint 127,462.
+There's a consistent difference of 127,397 between each capital and its matching regional indicator.
+This "magic" number is the key to the translation method.

 The main functionality of the code relies on breaking up the two-character string and converting each character into its numerical representation, found in the ASCII/UTF-8 character table via the [`#codepoints` method](https://ruby-doc.org/core-3.0.0/String.html#codepoints-method).
 Then add 127,397 to each codepoint then convert this new reference back to a UTF-8 encoded character.
 Finally we `#join` the two regional indicator characters back together into a `String`.